How to Properly Install Winged Anchors for Drywall and Hollow Walls

 Step 2: Mark the Installation Points

 Using a pencil or marker, mark the exact points where you want to install the anchors.
 Use a level to ensure the marks are straight and aligned correctly.
-It's important to have accurate markings to ensure stability and prevent the anchors from shifting during installation.
+Accurate markings help keep the anchors stable and prevent shifting during installation.

 Step 3: Pre‑drill the Holes

-Once you have marked the installation points, use a drill with the appropriate drill bit size for the winged anchor to pre-drill holes at each marked point.
-Make sure the drill bit is slightly smaller than the size of the anchor to ensure a snug fit.
+Once you have marked the installation points, use a drill with the appropriate drill bit size for the winged anchor to pre‑drill holes at each marked point.
+Make sure the drill bit is slightly smaller than the anchor to ensure a snug fit.

 Step 4: Insert the Winged Anchors